-When it comes to destroying hard drives, it is important that the data in the hard drives becomes unreadable and that the data is destroyed in an environmentally friendly way.
-Here are some common myths about how to best destroy a hard drive, do these options sound effective and environmentally safe?
+When it comes to destroying hard drives, it is essential that the data in the hard drives become unreadable and that the data is destroyed in an environmentally friendly way.
+Here are some common myths about how to best destroy a hard drive; do these options sound effective and ecologically safe?

 - Attempt to destroy the physical hard drive with a hammer